Skip to content

 Configure and Start guance-storage

-Modify -storageDataPath in /etc/systemd/system/guance-storage.service to your data directory, assumed to be /data. -retentionFilters.config needs to be configured after Guance deployment.
+Modify -storageDataPath in /etc/systemd/system/guance-storage.service to your data directory, assuming /data. -retentionFilters.config needs to be connected after Guance deployment.

 systemctl daemon-reload